Chinese airport closed after arson attack aboard plane

 China’s civil aviation authority shut down Taizhou’s airport on Wednesday, citing “severe safety risks”.
 Xinhua said the closure was temporary, and provided no further details.

-The government has set up a blacklist for unruly air travellers after a string of incidents involving passengers disrupting flights.
+The government has set up a blacklist for unruly air travelers after a string of incidents involving passengers disrupting flights.
 In some cases, Chinese passengers have attacked crew members in frustration at delays.
-(Reporting By Megha Rajagopalan; Editing by Jeremy Laurence)